ItsMePaulo/tutoring/COS212/examprep/Exam3/README.md

 > Sassy Susy sells seashells

-.1) Which encoding algorithm would be best suited to encode the string and why?
+.1) Which encoding algorithm would be best suited to encode this string and why?

 ```text